 - Very little to offer other than video calling.

 - Even the paid version may be too limited to suit larger teams.

-The free version of Google Hangouts may work for smaller teams as 10 people can connect over video call at once.
+The free version of Google Meet may work for smaller teams as 10 people can connect over video call at once.

 For larger teams however, Google’s G Suite Enterprise account allows 25 people to connect at one go.
 G Suite Enterprise costs $25/month per user and has a host of other benefits on all Google apps.